 - 1. Question and answer

 - 2. Teacher exposition

-- 3. Discussion method
+- Discussion method

 - 1. Introduce the lesson by engaging the students in a discussion of Activity 8. - 2.
-Have as many students give their opinions as possible. - 3.
-Arrange the students in groups taking into consideration all aspects of inclusivity and ask them to choose a group secretary. - 4.
-Ask the groups to discuss Exercise 1 on page 140 of the Student's Book as the secretaries take down the notes. - 5.
+Have as many students give their opinions as possible. - Arrange the students in groups taking into consideration all aspects of inclusivity and ask them to choose a group secretary. - 4.
+Ask the groups to discuss Exercise 1 as the secretaries take down the notes. - 5.
 Allow for presentation by each group and add on to what they have while making corrections where necessary.